a-kanksha/HPDF-task1/README.md

 Steps for installation:
 1. Install node.js https://nodejs.org/en/
-2. Create a directory for the app, say 'myapp'
+2. Create a directory for the app, say 'myapp'.
+Create a sub directory called 'public' in the 'myapp' folder
-3. Save the finalapp.js and the 'public' folder into that directory
+3. Save the finalapp.js in 'myapp' and the contents of the 'public' folder in the 'public' directory created
 4. Open the command prompt and navigate to the newly created directory
 5. In that directory, do the following:
 a. npm init